guiferviz/mnemocards/README.md

                         saved.
 Current directory by default.
 ```

-The process of generating Anki's `*.apkg` files is based on the use of
+The process of generating Anki `*.apkg` files is based on the use of
 configuration files.
 By default, the configuration file is called `cards_config.json`.
 There are three different `cards_config.json` in the examples, one in each